Aged care - making an informed decision

 Enduring power of attorney

-If you wish a member of your family or close relative to obtain information from financial institutions to make financial decisions about your financial affairs, that person will need to be granted a power of attorney.
-A power of attorney allows this person to act on your behalf under law.
+If you wish a member of your family or close relative to obtain information from financial institutions and make financial decisions on your behalf, that person will need to be granted an enduring power of attorney.

 Your financial adviser will be able provide you information on how to establish this document.